-Here’s my pick of the best Christmas markets in France.
+Here’s my pick of some of the best Christmas markets in France.
 They run from Caen in Normandy to Avignon in the south.
 And in the east, the oldest Christmas market of all, in Strasbourg.
 If you know of a Christmas market you think I should include, please do tell me.

 North France